Mezzanine

-A mezzanine (/ˌmɛzə'niːn/; or in Italian, a mezzanino) is an intermediate floor in a building which is partly open to the double-height ceilinged floor below, or which does not extend over the whole floorspace of the building, a loft with non-sloped walls.
+A mezzanine (/ˌmɛzə'niːn/; or in Italian, mezzanino) is an intermediate floor in a building which is partly open to the double-height ceilinged floor below, or which does not extend over the whole floorspace of the building.
 However, the term is often used loosely for the floor above the ground floor, especially where a very high-ceilinged original ground floor has been split horizontally into two floors.

 Mezzanines may serve a wide variety of functions.
 Industrial mezzanines, such as those used in warehouses, may be temporary or semi-permanent structures.

 In Royal Italian architecture, mezzanino also means a chamber created by partitioning that does not go up all the way to the arch vaulting or ceiling; these were historically common in Italy and France, for example in the palaces for the nobility at the Quirinal Palace.

 Definition

 A mezzanine is an intermediate floor (or floors) in a building which is open to the floor below.
 It is placed halfway (mezzo means 'half' in Italian) up the wall on a floor which has a ceiling at least twice as high as a floor with minimum height.
 A mezzanine does not count as one of the floors in a building, and generally does not count in determining maximum floorspace.
 The International Building Code permits a mezzanine to have as much as one-third of the floor space of the floor below.
 Local building codes may vary somewhat from this standard.
 A space may have more than one mezzanine, as long as the sum total of floor space of all the mezzanines is not greater than one-third the floor space of the complete floor below.

 Mezzanines help to make a high-ceilinged space feel more personal and less vast, and can create additional floor space.
 Mezzanines, however, may have lower-than-normal ceilings due to their location.
 The term "mezzanine" does not imply any particular function; mezzanines can be used for a wide array of purposes.

 Mezzanines are commonly used in modern architecture, which places a heavy emphasis on light and space.